jerith/Platform-Guild/sunsetted.rst

 Explanation
 ###########

-* Besides the benefits elaborated on in the aformentioned article, uniformity of package and repository layout eases the burden for installation and provisioning.
+* Besides the benefits elaborated on in the aforementioned article, uniformity of package and repository layout eases the burden for installation and provisioning.